MCP Server

 Flavor 2 - Load via OCI SDK (Live Data)

-Without the cache, it will conenct to the tenancy and load the data.
+Without the cache, it will connect to the tenancy and load the data.

 "mcp-local-stdio-live": {